raspberrypilearning/c3-wolfram-facial-recognition/en/step_1.md

 ## Introduction

-In this project, you'll use simple Classification and machine learning to find out which Harry Potter character you look like most!
+In this project, you'll use simple classification and machine learning to find out which _Harry Potter_ character you look like the most!

 ### What you will make